 You are in control of your study, your homework, your efforts, everything.
 You control the effort you put into this set of VCE exams.

-Tip #3: Use Your Study Guide
+Step #5: Use Your Study Design

 For all subjects, exam questions come directly from the study design.
 You’ll want to be looking at each dot point of the areas of study that will be in your exam.
 This is the best indicator of what you will need to know and be tested on!